amirashad/ghctl/README.md

 ## Features

- - Appy with yaml file or with cli args
+ - Apply with yaml file or with cli args
  - Create repository
  - Create branch on repository
  - Create protection on branch